quicklabby/Ansible-Automation-K3s-Deployment-Playbook/README.md

     worker1 ansible_host=192.168.1.101 ansible_user=root
     worker2 ansible_host=192.168.1.102 ansible_user=root

-Running the Playbook
+### Running the Playbook

 To run the playbook, use the following command:

     ansible-playbook -i hosts.ini k3s-cluster-setup.yml

 This will execute the playbook and apply the necessary configurations to both master and worker nodes.
-Ansible Configuration Example

 Ensure that the ansible_user has SSH access to all nodes and the correct permissions to run commands as root (via sudo or similar).

-Notes:
+### Notes:

 The playbook assumes that the k3s installation script is fetched from the official URL (https://get.k3s.io).
 The playbook also assumes that your nodes have internet access to fetch the required binaries and updates.
-    serial: 1 ensures that nodes are processed one by one, which is useful in a controlled environment like a Kubernetes cluster setup where the master needs to be prepared before the workers.